top of page

 Those were the days my friend

-In 1973 I was still teaching and feeling somewhat trapped.
-I began to write short articles about women, their careers, and lack of equal access to power positions.
+In 1973 I was teaching and feeling somewhat trapped.
+In my spare time, I began to write short articles about women, their careers, and the lack of equal access to power positions.
 As a member of the National Organization for Women (NOW), I became a fierce women’s advocate.
 Most teachers worked summers to make a living and I was no exception.
-I typically taught summer school but that year I wanted to do something different.
-I decided to write an article on what it would be like to apply for a job traditionally held by a man.
-My plan was to write about the rejections and if I ever did get the job, and narrate my experience.
+I typically taught summer school for extra income but this summer I wanted to do something different.

-Surprised after filling out my first job application at a local gas station, I was hired.
+I was stunned after filling out my first job application at a local gas station.
 The manager was looking for a woman.
-“We’re installing self-serve pumps and want to have a woman teach other women how to pump their own gas.
-You’re hired.”
+“We’re installing the first self-serve gas pumps in the state and I need to enlist a woman to instruct fellow women in our community on the skill of pumping their gas You’re hired.”

 I suited up and went to work.
-Two other employees, both men seemed angry that I was hired and wouldn’t have much to do with me.
-I knew they were thinking, this is men’s work and not something a woman should do, pump gas and change tires.
-I was hesitant to take on the challenge but the idea of writing about this challenging experience fascinated me.
+Two other employees, both men seemed miffed that I was hired and wouldn’t have much to do with me.
+I knew what they were thinking; this is men’s work and not something a woman should do, pump gas and change tires.
+Initially, I was hesitant to take on the challenge but the prospect of documenting this unique experience intrigued me.
 I also loved the thought of teaching women how to pump gasoline.

-Dr. Marilou Ryder Author and Professor of Education
+Dr. Marilou Ryder Author and Professor UMass Global

 Recent Posts